kamesenin/Rook/README.md

 - Remember: if You want to make it work in **Shipped** version of Your project, You need to place OpenAL Soft DLL under: *UE4\Engine\Binaries\ThirdParty\OpenAL\1.17.2* and proper folder for Win64, Win32, Linux or Mac

 ##Documentation
-Will be included in 0.0.6 version
+Will be included in 0.0.61 version

 ##TODO
 In implementation order:
 - Documentation
 - Fade In/Out
 - Delegates - finsish, new loop, new sequence
+- Check if possible to play multichannel with OpenAL Soft without virtualizing
 - EAX volume boxes
 - Mixer
 - Music system